Succulent and flavorful pulled pork doesn’t have to take all day! This root beer braised pork is made quick and easy in the instant pot.

 Plus, if you want to brown the meat first you have two whole dirty pans.
 The inhumanity of it all!

-So I finally got my wits about me and made it in the instant pot instead.
+So I finally got my wits about me and made it in an electric pressure cooker instead.
 That solved both of my problems!

 First, you can brown the meat right in the instant pot.
 So there is no dirty skillet to clean.
 Secondly dinner is done in just over an hour by the time it’s all said and done.